1

 – pmw1234

-Jul 23, 2020 at 15:08
+Commented Jul 23, 2020 at 15:08

 • $\begingroup$ Sorry I don't have that much experience with OpenGL, why a blurred image to help with the sampling?
 Yeah that's what I was just thinking!
 Just use quads for each layer with alpha and different depths.
 We could also do different image processing operations like translation, rotation and scaling.
 I haven't seen GPU used for image processing and the like though.
-Are there limitations I'm not aware of? $\endgroup$ Jul 24, 2020 at 12:27
+Are there limitations I'm not aware of? $\endgroup$ Commented Jul 24, 2020 at 12:27

 Your Answer